MATH5905 is a honours and postgraduate coursework mathematics course.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-More information: This recent course handout (PDF) contains information about course objectives, assessments, course materials and the syllabus.
+The course outline contains information about course objectives, assessments, course materials and the syllabus.

 The online handbook entry contains up-to-date timetabling information.